Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 With that in mind, I decided to test and catalog all the different indexing search engines I could find.
 I prioritized breadth over depth, and encourage readers to try the engines out themselves if they'd like more information.

-I primarily evaluated English-speaking search engines because that's my primary language.
-With some difficulty, I could probably evaluate a Spanish one; however, I wasn't able to find many Spanish-language engines powered by their own crawlers.

 This page is a "living document" that I plan on updating indefinitely.
 Check for updates once in a while if you find this page interesting.
 Feel free to send me suggestions, updates, and corrections; I'd especially appreciate help from those who speak languages besides English and can evaluate a non-English indexing search engine.
 Contact info is in the article footer.

 I plan on updating the engines in the top two categories with more info comparing the structured/linked data the engines leverage (RDFa vocabularies, microdata, microformats, JSON-LD, etc.) to help authors determine which formats to use.